cminhho/WME-Cloud-Search-Exercise/README.md

 There is a Search Interface using for search content from the local file and is located in GAE/local.

 ### Requirements
-- Create a Content Connector to traverse file content on server 72.21 (This connector implements the graph traversal strategy provided by the Content Connector SDK)
+- Create a Content Connector to traverse file content on local server (This connector implements the graph traversal strategy provided by the Content Connector SDK)
+- Create a Content Connector to collect contents on db (providing later)
+- Create a Identity Connector to sync identities from omt server to GCS Identity Source
+- Provide a search interface for searching results
+- Create a GAE application

+### Task
+- Create a Content Connector to traverse file content on local server
   + List the content of folders
   + Read the content of documents
   + Read attributes of files and folders